mk-fg/git-nerps/README.rst

 never touched, and it's only blobs in ".git" that get encrypted.

-So doesn't need to be run manually along with "taint" or anything like that, just an extra for encrypting non-git stuff with the same key for whatever other purposes.
+So doesn't need to be run manually along with "taint" or anything like that, just an extra option for encrypting non-git stuff with the same key for whatever other purposes.

-This tool is only designed to operate on really small files (up to a megabyte or a few), use gpg (and with assymetric keys) on any larger files, especially if you need good and proven security margin.
+This tool is only designed to operate on small files (up to a megabyte or a few), for larger files I'd suggest using gpg with assymetric keys instead.

 ::